dexy/dexy-site/guide/getting-started.rst

 underneath it in an indented list.
 As a shortcut, you can (and should) leave off the initial `*` for a wildcard expression.
-(If you ever do need to start an expression with an asterisk, then it needs to be wrapped in "double quotes" or escaped with a \\.)
+(If you ever do need to start an expression with an asterisk, then it needs to be wrapped in "double quotes" or escaped with a \\ (forward slash).)
 In general in YAML you do not need to put string expressions in quotes (which makes it very convenient to work with).
 You can also include comments in your YAML by starting a comment line with #.

 HTML Documents
 --------------